Trust Architecture for Agentic AI

 Architect state management to guarantee agent context and progress are never lost, even across restarts or reconfigurations.

-Observability & Audit
+Observability and Audit

-Implement comprehensive logging and tracing for every agentic action and decision, crucial for debugging, compliance, and trust.
+Implement comprehensive logging and tracing for every agentic action and decision – crucial for debugging, compliance, and trust.

-Versioning & Rollback
+Versioning and Rollback

 What We Build

-Liability Framework
+1. Liability Framework

-IP Ownership Architecture
+2. IP Ownership Architecture

-Data Flow Visibility
+3. Data Flow Architecture

-AI Transparency Brief
+4. AI Transparency Architecture

-Investor Diligence Readiness
+6. Investor Diligence Readiness

 Results